crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

   message.gsub("World", "Crystal")
 ```

-!!! tip
-    You can find more detailed info in the [string literal reference](../../syntax_and_semantics/literals/string.md) and [String API docs](https://crystal-lang.org/api/String.html).
+TIP: You can find more detailed info in the [string literal reference](../../syntax_and_semantics/literals/string.md) and [String API docs](https://crystal-lang.org/api/String.html).